psmak3/OGspew/_posts/global/2015-05-13-global-jarjarsyndrome.md

 - 2013: caught on camera smoking CRACK!

-- 1997-2013: over 100 rude and awful remarks he made as a city councilman, varying from anti-gay slurs, to harrassing women (some of the age of 16), and anti-asian slurs.
+- 1997-2013: over 100 rude and awful remarks he made as a city councilman, varying from anti-gay slurs, to harassing women (some of the age of 16), and anti-Asian slurs.

 And he won 58% of the vote after this.